Building a Stage for Build a Boat Information

 Applied Elements and Principles of Art and More

-I already touched on some elements when I was discussing the art style but its time to discuss the other elements that are applied and what we are looking for in stages.
+I already touched on some elements when I was discussing the art style but it’s time to discuss the other elements that are applied and what we are looking for in stages.

 • Balance: Balance is the even distribution of weight or things to look at.
 The stage needs to be balanced on both sides.
 The balance doesn’t have to be perfectly symmetrical but it does have to be there.
-Sometimes exceptions can be made, like when there’s an model with emphasis, but most of the time, we want stages to have a sense of balance.
+Sometimes exceptions can be made, like when there’s a model with emphasis, but most of the time, we want stages to have a sense of balance.

 Making Your Own Path:

-• The width of the water should constantly remain about 250 studs long.
+• The width of the water should constantly remain about 251.8 studs long.
 There is some tolerance but if the river is too small, boats will not be able to go through the stage

 When creating a custom path, I recommend you make it clear which direction the water is flowing since it might not always be obvious.